semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 Each entry is printed on a separate line, which makes the generated output suitable for being further processed by traditional UNIX command line tools.

+### sem edit

+The following command will edit a `secret` that is named `my-secret` and will automatically execute your favorite text editor:

+    sem edit secrets my-secret

+What you are going to see on your screen is the YAML representation of the `my-secret` secret.

+### sem apply

+The following command will update the `my-secret` secret according to the contents of the `aFile`, which should be a valid `secrets` YAML file:

+    sem apply -f aFile

+If everything is OK with `aFile`, the output of the previous command will be as
+follows:

+    Secret 'my-secrets' updated.

+This means that the `secret` is updated.

 ### sem init